jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/20.png" alt="drawing" width="600"/></div>

+## Conclusion
+In this lab, you learned how various kinds of registers and counters work.
+You modeled and verified the functionality of these components.
+These components are widely used in a processor system design.